RESPIRATORY DISEASE

 Give the numbers of new cases of lung cancer in U.S. men and women expected this year.
 Explain how rates are changing, and why.
 Describe the risk factors for lung cancer, mentioning the importance of cigaret smoking, industrial exposure, radon in the home, and indoor air pollution.

-Describe the important distinctions among the various types.
-Identify the common lung cancers under the microscope.
+.
+Identify the lung cancers listed above under the microscope.
 Explain how pathologists use each of these to distinguish primary lung tumors:

 Tell how bronchogenic carcinomas present.
 Describe the various paraneoplastic syndromes seen with lung cancer, especially the hypercalcemia syndromes and the small cell undifferentiated carcinoma syndromes.